thorlauridsen/PRDAT2022/Lectures/Lec02/README.md

 ## BCD 2.1

 Note: We were confused about the phrasing of the question, and asked a TA.
-For example, we ewre cofused whether "All number-strings that have the value 42." meant any number that had "42" in it, such as 1230420123, or if it is any number that equals 42, such as 0000042.
-We were told the former was the correct understandig, and have done the excercises in such a mannner.
+For example, we were confused whether "All number-strings that have the value 42." meant any number that had "42" in it, such as 1230420123, or if it is any number that equals 42, such as 0000042.
+We were told the former was the correct understandig, and have done the exercises in such a manner.

 ### a)
 `([0-9]*42[0-9]*)+`